 Working on Behalf of Children Caught in the Middle

 When it comes to issuing child custody orders, Texas courts decide what is in a child’s best interest and act accordingly.
 A dedicated child custody attorney can help you ensure that your children’s rights and welfare are protected in court and that what is in their best interest is accurately represented in any final child custody order.

-At The Law Offices of Mark C. Roles, P.C., we have years of experience navigating Texas statutes pertaining to child custody orders, and we promise to use every iota of our accumulated expertise in establishing a child custody order that reflects your children’s needs.
+At The Roles Law, PC, we have years of experience navigating Texas statutes pertaining to child custody orders, and we promise to use every iota of our accumulated expertise in establishing a child custody order that reflects your children’s needs.